kroxylicious/kroxylicious/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 _Please use this to only for bug reports_.
-For questions or when you need help, you can use the [GitHub Discussions](https://github.com/kroxylicious/kroxylicious/discussions)
+For questions or when you need help, you can use the [GitHub Discussions](https://github.com/kroxylicious/kroxylicious/discussions) or use the [community Slack](https://kroxylicious.slack.com) chat.

 **Describe the bug**
 A clear and concise description of what the bug is.